MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

  The extensions to the Atom Publishing Protocol defined in the AtomPub extensions to the OData protocol documentation \(which you can download [here](https://go.microsoft.com/fwlink/?LinkID=262184)\) describe how REST-based data services can enable resources, identified using URIs and defined in an abstract data model \(EDM\), to be published and edited by web clients within corporate networks and across the Internet using simple HTTP messages.

-In addition to the AtomPub format, the OData implementation in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] also supports the JSON format, a somewhat less verbose format that may perform better in low-bandwidth environments.
+In addition to the AtomPub format, the OData implementation in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] also supports the JSON format, a less verbose format that might perform better in low-bandwidth environments.

 ### SOAP Web Services
  SOAP web services allow full flexibility for building operation-centric services.
 They provide industry standard interoperability.
 The most common type of messaging pattern in SOAP is the Remote Procedure Call \(RPC\), where one network node \(the client\) sends a request message to another node \(the server\), and the server sends a response message to the client.